Does aging affect decision making?

 Choosing between lotteries

-Psychologists from the University of Basel and the Max Planck Institute for Human Development in Berlin conducted three studies in which younger (average age: 24 years) and (71 years) repeatedly made decisions from experience- either on a computer in the lab (study 1) or on an iPad at home (study 2).
+Psychologists from the University of Basel and the Max Planck Institute for Human Development in Berlin conducted three studies in which younger (average age: 24 years) and older adults (71 years) repeatedly made decisions from experience- either on a computer in the lab (study 1) or on an iPad at home (study 2).

 In each lottery, participants had the choice between two options, which were presented as two unlabeled boxes on the screen.
 Before making a consequential decision, participants could sample the possible gains and losses of each option by clicking onto the two boxes, as often as they liked.
 They were thus able to learn which option was better, promising the higher gain or the smaller loss in the long run.
 Surprisingly, older adults put the same amount of effort into exploring the options and chose the advantageous options as often as younger adults.